PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Below is another engine (the one that is still installed starboard side in PTF-17 while in the museum at Buffalo NY).
 It sits under the aluminum engine room soft-patch; its girders are visible here.
 Note the size of that rectangular crankshaft cover next to me.
 The engineers took great pride in their work and this engine room was always spotless.
 Authors Photo

-Starboard engine in 1975, the stripped down carcass remains aboard PTF-17 today.
+Later on, that Starboard engine was a stripped down carcass remaining aboard PTF-17 today.
 Sad…

 PTF-17 Today: (August 2011) PTF-17 has been preserved and is currently on display at the Buffalo and Erie County Naval and Military Park in Buffalo, New York.
 She arrived at the Park in 1979.
 The tank landing ship USS Fairfax County was visiting Great Lakes cities on a goodwill cruise in August 1979, and carried her from her interim home at the Naval Amphibious Base in Little Creek VA. to Buffalo.
 She is sitting on her skid on the pier alongside the USS The Sullivans and the USS Little Rock.
 Her current position is 42 degrees 52.65 North, 78 degrees 52.80 West; course 315 True, speed 0 knots.
 She is visible on satellite photos of earth.

 When PTF-17 was sent to the Park in Buffalo, it was in excellent running condition.
 The starboard engine had under 1000 hours on it; I was told at the time that engine was a near-record holder.
 The port engine probably had less that 200 post-overhaul hours on it – it had been replaced by us in Duluth Minnesota.